SteveMiller7/miller_creative/README.md

 When I deployed the site to Heroku the order of my products got jumbled within their respective pages.
 Originally I have them in order of print quantity but that all changed in Heroku.

+As the developer I thoroughly checked the infrastrcutre and every line of code during the build, when formatting code and when running through the code validator.
+Changes were made where required, when required.
+All Inputs, links, updates, deletes, edits, navigations, external links, login, logout, registers and backend additions were checked against output results and everything worked nicely by the end of the build.
+All bugs were removed and all features work well.
+Information is passed to the database and everything syncs up and corresponds with each other.

+Admin users can easliy create, edit and delete categories and products in the backend as well as add and remove featured work cards.

+As well as testing the deployed application myself on iMac, Macbook, iPad and iPhone, I invited 3 other people to perform functionality testing through whatever whatever digital media they had access to.
+Feedback on UX design, functionality and aesthetics was very positive from the other people testing the site.

+I tested the functionality myself using both knowledge of the code and via the deployed site.
+I found no functional issues myself but did have some future improvments in mind as detailed a little below.

+Future improvements would also include: